- Learning Centre

-Automatic enrolment in Mentor Express applies to new Alberta lawyers called to the bar and entering their first year of practice in 2021.
+Automatic enrolment in Mentor Express applies to new Alberta lawyers called or scheduled to be called to the bar and entering their first year of practice.
 This does not apply to lawyers who are transferring to Alberta from another jurisdiction.

 An expanded version of the Mentor Express program is launching in September 2021.
 In anticipation of this expanded launch, those participating in Mentor Express should be aware that the current program closes on August 31 rather than running until the end of 2021.

 I was called to the Alberta bar earlier in 2021 as a new lawyer.
 Does automatic enrolment in Mentor Express apply to me?

 Yes.
 Automatic enrolment is retroactive for the year 2021.
 If you were called to the bar after January 1, 2021 or have your bar call scheduled in the coming months, you will be automatically enrolled in the initial launch of the program in September.